Urgent UN Warning: 20 Million Threatened by Famine

 Rains have failed season after season, and crops have died, as well as livestock.
 Communities dependent on farming and livestock have been left with no food and no income.
 Rising prices for food and other essentials continue to impoverish families and jeopardize their ability to meet their daily survival needs.

 Action Against Hunger has been present in Somalia since 1992 and our teams are working in Puntland and in the capital of Mogadishu as well as in South Central Somalia, specifically the regions of Bakool, Nugaal, Benadir and Lower Shabelle.
-In 2016, we helped over 283, 729 people.
+In 2016, we helped over 283,729 people across Somalia.

 Our top priorities for our emergency response to the crippling 2017 drought are to provide lifesaving treatment for severely malnourished children and to protect the health of vulnerable pregnant women and nursing mothers.
 As of December 2017, we are: